Filter Tags

 This speech is in no way intended to be a rant on right-wing political orientation.
 On the contrary, I want to encourage you to form your own political opinion, whatever it may be.
 But I also want to warn you.
 Right-wing extremism and National Socialism are becoming more and more popular in our generation.
 It is frightening to see how much enthusiasm there is for these issues among today's youth.
 You must be clear: We are the future.
 We are the ones who decide how everything will develop here.
 And we are the ones who have high hopes for our future.
 We all have our own dreams...

 One person wants to travel, another wants to start a family, yet another wants a career.
 And the great thing is that everyone here has a choice, can have a say and shape their own path.
 These freedoms are worth so much and I don't think anyone here can even imagine living without them.
 How could they?
 We all only know our privileged everyday lives.
-The life that is based on so many different people with different backgrounds and stories.
+The life that is built on so many different people with so many different backgrounds and stories.
 Whether it's the ticket inspector, the whole circle of friends, the sales clerk, the doctor, cleaners, scientists and so on.
 Thousands of people are like a huge dynamic that is the cornerstone of your everyday life.
 The everyday life that we should all appreciate more.

 Nobody here wants conditions like back then.
 Oppression, fear, anger, poverty, violence, hunger and suffering on an immeasurable scale.
 That was often the reality in history.
 And in the Second World War, it was the result of National Socialism.
 We are responsible for ensuring that such conditions never occur again.
 The Third Reich did not start with gas chambers.
 The Third Reich was created by hatred and intolerance.
 It began with false promises, effective propaganda, the denial of human rights and with many who simply looked the other way.